RTBHOUSE/mimuw-lab/lab08/README.md

 and *[Consumer API](https://kafka.apache.org/31/javadoc/org/apache/kafka/clients/consumer/KafkaConsumer.html)* for this task.

 ## 8. Ensuring high availability (optional)
 Create a cluster of 3 brokers.
 Add a topic with replication factor 2.
-Chek what happens when you send a message with one of the brokers down.
+Check what happens when you send a message with one of the brokers down.
 What if two brokers are down?
 Read about availability and durability guarantees *[here](https://kafka.apache.org/documentation/#design_ha)*.
 Test different values of `acks`.